Soothing salve for horses

 All of the ingredients in Ear Balm have been chosen to help your horse stay comfortable and protected from summer irritations.

-A state-of-the-art synthetic compound used to soothe, moisturise and reduce irritation.
+State-of-the-art synthetic compounds used to soothe, moisturise and reduce irritation.

 This horse presented with a large number of fingerprint sized areas of hair loss and scurf all over his forehead and underneath his forelock.